Package 'REDCapDM'

 report_title

-Character string specifying the title of the report.
+Optional string specifying the title of the final report.
+Defaults to "Report of queries".

 report_zeros